project-humix/humix-think/README.md

       command: node --max-old-space-size=384 app.js --settings ./bluemix-settings.js -v
  ```

- ** Note : Only the 'Humix-Cloudant-Service' is mandatory.
+ ** Note : All services listed above are optional.
 You can comment out other services (e.g "Humix-NLC-Service") if you don't want to use these services for designing the conversation.

  #### install cf client